Gridsum Holding Inc. (GSUM)'s Financial Results Comparing With Open Text Corporation (NASDAQ:OTEX) | New Business Observer

-Gridsum Holding Inc. (NASDAQ:GSUM) and Open Text Corporation (NASDAQ:OTEX) are two firms in the Application Software that compete against each other.
-Below is a comparison of their risk, analyst recommendations, institutional ownership, profitability, dividends, earnings and valuation.
+This is a contrast between Gridsum Holding Inc. (NASDAQ:GSUM) and Open Text Corporation (NASDAQ:OTEX) based on their dividends, institutional ownership, analyst recommendations, profitability, risk, earnings and valuation.
+The two companies are Application Software and they also compete with each other.

 |Gross Revenue